MTGitHub1617/manas-tankala-milestone6/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: NATURE TRIBES
-    subtitle: This site is about making soaps
+    subtitle: This site is about making soaps and using them
     styles:
       self:
         height: auto